ARMY NAVY AIR FORCE USPHS

 “Lawmakers listen when their constituents speak up, and by using MOAA’s Legislative Action Center, you can make sure they hear you loud and clear,” Vogel said.
 “Every call, email, and conversation helps move the needle.”

-MOAA’s priorities for the 119th Congress reflect our commitment to protect compensation and benefits, ensure access to top-tier DoD and VA health care, and address the unique challenges military families and veterans face.
+MOAA’s priorities for Congress reflect our commitment to protect compensation and benefits, ensure access to top-tier DoD and VA health care, and address the unique challenges military families and veterans face.
 These efforts underscore MOAA’s unwavering dedication to those who serve and have served.

 Anyone may use the MOAA Advocacy Links below.
 You do not have to be a MOAA or MUSNAVC member.